Trypraying is about getting into conversations.

 An Army chaplain was introduced to the trypraying booklet and was extremely enthusiastic about it saying this is what they need.
 He arranged for 500 copies to go out with the battalion that was leaving for a tour of duty.

-Our vicar is Chaplain to AFC Bournemouth and is hoping to give all the players and staff a copy for Christmas.
+Our vicar is chaplain to the local football team and is hoping to give all the players and staff a copy for Christmas.
 Thank you for providing such an excellent resource.

 I was having a chat in Starbucks with my friend about the best way to share your faith.
 To demonstrate, I turned to the girl at the next table and gave her a trypraying booklet.
 My friend said the guy at the next table would feel left out.
 So he got one too.
 The guy said, “This is amazing.
 I was trying not to listen to your conversation but a friend and I were talking about this just last week saying we need to rekindle our search.”
 I sat and talked with him for some time with amazing openness.
 He’ll give the booklet a go and perhaps meet up soon.
 David, Edinburgh.